FedeNoce/fedenoce.github.io/_publications/emovoca-2.md

 ---
-title: "EmoVOCA: Speech-Driven Emotional 3D Talking Heads."
+title: "EmoVOCA: Speech-Driven Emotional 3D Talking Heads"
 collection: publications
 permalink: /publication/emovoca-2
 excerpt: 'We present EmoVOCA, a novel dataset that can be used to train a model to generate emotional 3D talking heads.
 The proposed method is capable of generating emotional 3D talking heads based on a speech track, an intensity label, an emotion label, and an actor to animate'